Self-advocacy means being able to identify and ask for what you need to thrive.

 Brainstorm alternative ways to “speak up”

-Kids should know that it’s okay to speak up for themselves in many different situations, even when someone else seems to be in charge—but there are many different ways to self-advocate.
+Kids should know that it’s okay to speak up for themselves in many different situations, even when someone else seems to be in charge — but there are many different ways to practice self-advocacy.

 But make sure they know that being honest and direct is always most effective (so no anonymous, passive-aggressive social media comments, please).